Ankr-network/ankr-docs/docs/Earn/bridge/bridge-introduction.md

 * They don’t support NFT’s standards, such as ERC721.

-* They don’t support Ankr Liquid Tokens that have the dynamic balance change feature.
+* They don’t support Ankr Liquid Staking tokens that have the dynamic balance change feature.
 And when staking, user may want to transfer Ankr Liquid Tokens to other networks to sell them on DEXs.

 As you know, a cross-chain bridge uses wrapping or pegging mechanisms for bridging tokens.
 It requires locking or burning funds in one of the chains as the proof of lock of proof of burn.